i-bar/react-project-template/README.md

 This project was created with create-react-app.
 The following enhancements were added:

-- Eslint and Prettier formatter
+- Added Eslint and Prettier formatter
 - Added pre- and post-push hooks to run the unit tests.
   1. Save the local changes to a stash named `pre-push-stash`.
   2. Run the test. `CI=true` so that it runs all tests without requiring any user input.